Harts (musician): 2014–15: Daydreamer

-Track listing

-Breakthrough (EP): 2015

-On 7 November 2014, Harts announced and released a new single, titled "When A Man's A Fool".
+On 7 November 2014, Harts announced and released a new single, titled "When a Man's a Fool".
 The single was added to high rotation on Triple J radio as well as landing another spot on the Triple J 'Hit List'.
 Harts announced Australian tour dates to promote the release throughout December 2014–January 2015.
-Another new single, titled "Breakthrough", was released on February 11, 2015, which was announced to be included on a new EP release of the same name.
-The Breakthrough EP was released on June 5, 2015.
+Another new single, titled "Breakthrough", was released in February 2015, which was announced to be included on a new EP release of the same name.
+The Breakthrough EP was released in June 2015.

-Smoke Fire Hope Desire (Album): 2016–17
+2016–17: Smoke Fire Hope Desire

-On February 25, 2016, Harts released "Peculiar", the first official single from his upcoming sophomore album.
-"Peculiar" went on to become Harts’ most popular song to date, earning him exposure through radio, streaming, and major online publications.
-Harts released his second album, Smoke Fire Hope Desire, on September 16, 2016.
-The album also featured the singles “Power”, “Hope” and “Fear In Me”.
-The album charted at #20 on the ARIA Album Charts, while Australian radio station Triple J also selected the album as their “Album Of The Week”.
+In February 2016, Harts released "Peculiar", the first official single from his upcoming sophomore album.
+"Peculiar" went on to become Harts' most popular song to date, earning him exposure through radio, streaming, and major online publications.
+Harts released his second album, Smoke Fire Hope Desire, on 16 September 2016.
+The album also featured the singles "Power", "Hope" and "Fear in Me".
+The album peaked at number 22 on the ARIA Album Charts, while Australian radio station Triple J also selected the album as their “Album Of The Week”.
 The album went on to earn Harts a GQ Men Of The Year award in 2016 in the category of Breakthrough Solo Artist Of The Year.

 In 2017, Harts announced he had signed to American record label Razor & Tie/Washington Square for the release of Smoke Fire Hope Desire in the United States.
-The album was released in the United States on July 21, 2017, and was accompanied by a small U.S. tour.
+The album was released in the United States on 21 July 2017, and was accompanied by a small U.S. tour.
 Razor & Tie was acquired by Concord Music on January 17, 2018, and has since parted ways with Harts.